KhalidSBalawi/Animal-Trading-Cards-Project/README.md

 # Animal Trading Cards Project
-Simple trading card for an animal using HTML and CSS.
+Simple trading card for an animal using HTML and CSS part of Udacity IPND projects.